Senior Account Executive

 Ari began his career at United Talent Agency, where he spent 4 years in the Television Literary division.
 There, he interacted extensively with television writers and with studios and networks on behalf of the writers represented by the agency.
 He would then work in development for two television production companies, one of which was Ryan Seacrest Productions.
 He would again work very closely with television writers, only this time on the project development side.
 Outside of work, Ari enjoys spending time with his wife, Jennifer, and their baby girl, Maggie.

-As the Story Terrace Sales Manager, Ari enjoys bringing stories to life.
+As the Story Terrace Senior Account Executive, Ari enjoys bringing stories to life.

 An Unforgettable Experience

 I had been to the Yad Vashem Holocaust Museum in Jerusalem once before when I was 19 years old.
 Now, traveling to Jerusalem for the second time around ten years later, my experience in the museum would be profoundly different.